SalomePlatform/adao/doc/en/snippets/Minimizer_DE.rst

 .. index:: single: Minimizer

 Minimizer
+  *Predefined name*.
 This key allows to choose the optimization strategy for the minimizer.
-The default choice is "BEST1BIN", and the possible ones, among the multiples crossover and mutation strategies, are
+The default choice is "BEST1BIN", and the possible ones, among the multiples crossover and mutation strategies, are "BEST1BIN",
-  "BEST1BIN",
   "BEST1EXP",
   "RAND1EXP",